OE-FET/keithley2600/README.md

 ```

 keithley2600 defaults to using the PyVISA-py backend, selected by `visa_library='@py'`,
 since this is only a pip-install away.
-If you pass an empty string, keithley2600 will use
+If you pass an empty string, keithley2600 will
-an installed IVI library if it can find one in standard locations and fall back to
+use an installed IVI library if it can find one in standard locations or fall back to
 PyVISA-py otherwise.

 You can find more information about selecting the backend in the